genomicsclass/leanpub/manuscript/confidence_intervals.md

 random interval with a 95% probability of falling on the parameter we are estimating.
-Note that, saying 95% of random intervals will fall on the true value (our definition above) is *not the same* as saying there is a 95% chance that the specific interval we calculate contains the true value.
+Note that, saying 95% of random intervals will fall on the true value (our definition above) is *not the same* as saying there is a 95% chance that the true value falls in our interval.
 To construct it, we note that the CLT tells us that {$$}\sqrt{N} (\bar{X}-\mu_X) / s_X{/$$} follows a normal distribution with mean 0 and SD 1.
 This implies that the probability of this event: